 trazodone - oral, Desyrel (cont.)

 HOW TO USE: Read the Medication Guide provided by your pharmacist before you start using trazodone and each time you get a refill.
 If you have any questions, consult your doctor or pharmacist.Take this medication by mouth, usually once or twice daily after a meal or snack or as directed by your doctor.
 If drowsiness is a problem and you are taking 1 dose daily, take it at bedtime.
 If you are taking 2 doses each day, it may help to take 1 of the doses at bedtime.
 Follow your doctor's directions carefully.Dosage is based on your medical condition and response to treatment.
 To reduce your risk of side effects, your doctor may start you at a low dose and gradually increase your dose.Take this medication exactly as prescribed.
 Do not increase your dose or take this medication more often than prescribed.
 Your condition will not improve any faster, and the risk of serious side effects may be increased.It is important to continue taking this medication as prescribed even if you feel well.
 To help you remember, take it at the same time(s) each day.
 Do not stop taking this medication without consulting your doctor.
-Nausea, headache, or tiredness can occur if the drug is suddenly stopped.It may take 2 to 4 weeks before you notice the full effects of this medication.
+Anxiety, agitation, and trouble sleeping can occur if the drug is suddenly stopped.It may take 2 to 4 weeks before you notice the full effects of this medication.
 Tell your doctor if your condition persists or worsens.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.